 4. Storage – for batteries, tools, parts, etc

-If you wan to maximize the usefulness of your grip - consider using it for extra storage space.
+If you wan to maximize the usefulness of your grip – consider using it for extra storage space.
 In the field, you might need tools, batteries for your optics, or any other item that might be squeezed in.
-The Hogue AR-15 Pistol Grip w/Samson Field Survival Kit is a great grip with customizable fit, and opens you up for a variety of storage options.
+The Magpul MIAD 1.1 Grip Kit is a great grip with customizable fit, and opens you up for a variety of storage options.